-ABCD develops affordable housing specializing in the creation of high quality Affordable Family, Senior and Single Resident Occupancy (SRO) Housing Communities throughout Texas.
+ABCD develops affordable housing specializing in the creation of high-quality Affordable Family, Senior and Single Resident Occupancy (SRO) Housing Communities throughout Texas.
 ABCD has more than 75 years of experience in real estate development, construction and finance.
-FHLB is affiliated with ABC General Contractor with extensive experience building apartments.
-ABCD with ABC brings unparalleled expertise in the efficient design and construction of housing.
+ABCD is affiliated with ABC General Contractor (ABCGC), who has extensive experience building apartments.
+ABCD along with ABCGC brings unparalleled expertise in the efficient design and construction of housing.